alexgshijan/rev_notes/Revision Notes/Physics/Unit 3/3.5 - Nuclear Decay/Decay.md

 **Formula**$$A=-\lambda N=-\frac{\Delta N}{\Delta t}$$*where :*
 - A is Activity in units Becquerel (decay per second)
 - $\lambda$ is the decays constant in units $s^{-1}$
-- N is the number of undecayed nuclei
+- N is the number of un-decayed nuclei
 - t is time

-#wip Slide 60-62 doesn't make sense